grpc/proposal/L56-csharp-new-major-version.md

 gRPC C# implementation will do a breaking change in the next release, which also forces a major version increase because we follow semantic versioning.
-This document summarizes the changes made and the reasons why the are needed.
+This document summarizes what are the changes being made and the reasons why they are needed.
 It also describes the impact on the users and documents the migration steps.

 ## Background